This Is How I Cook

 Perfect for summer, the marinade ingredients needed are super simple.

-Shallots.
-Shallots are getting easier to find at the grocery and they do give a distinct flavor that is a bit different than an onion.
-A bit sweeter than an onion, though if you can’t find them, substitute with a yellow onion.
+Shallots: Shallots are becoming easier to find at the grocery store, and they have a distinct flavor that is a bit different from an onion.
+They are also a bit sweeter than an onion, though.
+If you can't find them, substitute them with a yellow onion.

-Light soy sauce is what is used in this recipe.
-It is not as thick and has less of a soy flavor than dark soy sauce.
-Often it is labeled as “thin” or “superior”.
+Light soy sauce: Light soy sauce is not as thick and has less of a soy flavor than dark soy sauce.
+Often it is labeled as "thin" or "superior".

-Fresh ground black pepper is essential to this spice paste.
-Use a good 5 or 6 turns of the pepper mill for maximum flavor.
+Pepper: Fresh ground black pepper is essential to this spice paste.
+For maximum flavor, use five or six turns of the pepper mill.

-Optional: Some fresh lemongrass.
-If you have it and want to use it, by all means stir in one stalk of just the tender white core, chopped fine.
+Some fresh lemongrass is an authentic and aromatic addition.
+If you have it and want to use it, by all means, stir in one stalk of just the tender white core, chopped fine.

 This Vietnamese grilled chicken recipe then becomes a super duper Vietnamese lemongrass chicken recipe!

-Make sure you oil or spray your grill with cooking spray and this paste covered chicken does have a tendency to stick.
-Not that that hurts the flavor or anything!
+Make sure you oil or spray your grill with cooking spray.
+This paste-covered chicken does have a tendency to stick, but that doesn't hurt the flavor or anything!

-However-a vermicelli noodle bowl or a banh mi or even rice bowls are great with fresh herbs such as fresh cilantro, Thai basil, and then a squeeze of lime juice and some chopped peanuts.
+However, a vermicelli noodle bowl, a banh mi, or even rice bowls are great with fresh herbs such as cilantro or Thai basil, and then a squeeze of lime juice and some chopped peanuts.

 Add a little hot red pepper flakes in the form of fresh, sliced jalapenos and this becomes one of my most healthy recipes.